HunainSiddiqui/workwise/README.md

 #### Prerequisites:
 - Node.js (v16+)
-- MongoDB (or any database of your choice)
+- Postgres SQL with prisma orm (or any database of your choice)
 - Postman or any API client for testing

 #### Steps to Set Up the Project: